ReCodEx/runtimes/README.md

-# Runtime Environment Configurations for ReCodEx
+# Runtime Environments for ReCodEx

 Runtime environments that can be imported into deployed ReCodEx instance via core-api command.